 Can I Prep Bacon Wrapped Shrimp in Advance?

-I wouldn’t assemble the Bacon Wrapped Shrimp too far in advance unless you are using metal skewers because we want the toothpicks to remain in the water and not dry out.
+I wouldn’t assemble the Bacon Wrapped Shrimp too far in advance, however, unless you are using metal skewers because we want the toothpicks to remain in the water and not dry out.
 Assembling them 30 minutes before grilling should be fine.

 How to Reheat Bacon Wrapped Shrimp